 Is Hair Transplant Permanent or Temporary Solution?

 Hair transplantation, also called hair restoration or hair replacement, is an outpatient procedure that utilizes micrografting technology to donate hair follicles from the back or sides of the head where hair is thicker (donor area) to parts of the scalp with thinning hair or baldness.
 Hair transplants can be permanent, as the transplanted hair follicles are typically genetically resistant to hair loss.
-Read on to learn more about the results of a hair transplant and what to expect.

 The durability of implantation varies in each person according to the implanted follicles.